New Canaan Child Support Lawyer

 How is Child Support Calculated in Connecticut?

-- The Connecticut Child Support Guidelines require only that the proscribed mathematical formula for calculating child support be applied to the first $4,000 of the parents' combined net weekly income.
+- The Connecticut Child Support Guidelines require only that the prescribed mathematical formula for calculating child support be applied to the first $4,000 of the parents' combined net weekly income.

 Child Support in High Net Worth/High Income Divorce Cases